 INGREDIENT NOTES AND SUBSTITUTIONS

 Strawberries.
-Fresh strawberries is the best option here for the strawberry puree.
-I haven’t tried with frozen, but if you do, keep in mind that frozen strawberries are more watery so add an extra ½ cup of flour to balance the extra juice.
+Fresh strawberries are the best option here for the strawberry puree.
+I haven’t tried with frozen, but if you do, keep in mind that frozen strawberries are more watery so add an extra ¼ cup of flour to balance the extra juice.

 Flour.
-Gluten free all-purpose flour is what I usually use here.
-If you happen to run out of it, substitute all-purpose gluten-free flour for all-purpose flour at a ratio of 1:1.
+Gluten-free all-purpose flour is what I use.
+If you’re not gluten-free, substitute for all-purpose flour at a ratio of 1:1.

 Vegetable milk.
-Almond milk, oat milk or soy milk are the best choices for baking, although you can perfectly use rice milk, hemp milk, flax milk, cashew or coconut milk.
+Almond milk, oat milk or soy milk are the best choices for baking.

-- To make the cake: Preheat the oven to 350ºF / 180ºC and line three 6-inch cake pans with parchment paper.
+- To make the cake: Preheat the oven and line three 6-inch cake pans with parchment paper.

-- In a small bowl, mix the vegan milk with the lemon juice to make the vegan buttermilk.
-Gently stir and let sit for two minutes.
+- In a small bowl, mix the vegan milk with the lemon juice.
+Stir and let curdle.

-- In a large bowl, beat the butter for 3-5 minutes, until pale and fluffy.
+- In a large bowl, beat the butter for 3-5 minutes.

 - Sift in the flour, sugar, baking soda and baking powder.

-- Whisk gently for 30 seconds to combine.
+- Whisk gently to combine.
 The mixture will look crumbly.

 - Add the buttermilk, strawberry puree and vanilla.

-- Mix on high speed for 30 seconds, until fully combined.
+- Mix on high speed for 30 seconds.

-- Add the powdered sugar, one cup at a time.
-Mix at low speed.
-Add the strawberry puree and vanilla.
-Mix until your buttercream is smooth.
+- Add the powdered sugar, strawberry reduction and vanilla.
+Mix until buttercream is smooth.

-- Once the cakes are cooled, frost the top of each cake and stack them.
-Place in the freezer for 15 minutes.
+- Frost the top of each cake and stack them.

-Remove from the freezer and frost the sides and top of the cake.
-Decorate with fresh strawberries.
+- Apply a thin layer of frosting.
+Freeze for 15 minutes.
+Remove from freezer and frost the sides and top of the cake.

 Cake layers can be wrapped and stored at room temperature overnight.
 Make sure they have completely cooled before wrapping them.
-If you make them more than 24 hours in advance, just wrap and store in the fridge until you’re going to frost them.
+If you make them more than 24 hours in advance, freeze them as soon as they are completely cool.

-The Vegan Strawberry Buttercream can be prepared 1-2 days ahead and stored in the fridge.
-Cover it with plastic wrap to prevent the frosting from drying out on the surface.
-It thickens when it cools down, but you don’t need to bring it to room temperature before using it.
+This Vegan Strawberry Buttercream can be prepared several days ahead and stored in the fridge, in an airtight container.
+It thickens when it cools down, you may need to bring it to room temperature before using it.

 Sure!
 This recipe will also make a 2-layer 8-inch cake or a 2-layer 9-inch cake.